BHARTIARTL vs IDEA

 Pros

-- ✓Revenue growth of 19.6% over 5 years reflects strong top-line compounding in a capital-intensive sector where pricing power and subscriber scale matter.
+- ✓Revenue has compounded at 15.7% annually over 5 years, placing Airtel among the growth leaders in a capital-intensive sector where pricing power and spectrum scale drive top-line gains.

-- ✓Analyst coverage is active with 31 analysts and a mean rating of 1.65 on a 1–5 scale (lower = more constructive), reflecting broad institutional attention to the name.
+- ✓Analyst coverage is broad at 32 analysts with a mean rating of 1.5625 on a 1–5 scale (lower = more constructive), and the forward PE of 23.1 represents a notable compression from the trailing PE of 43.0.

 Cons